NATO Countries to Determine Policy on Ukraine’s Long-Range Strike Capabilities, Says Stoltenberg

 AI

-As discussions on the matter progress, Russian President Vladimir and other officials have increased their rhetoric, claiming that such a move would mean NATO is directly at war with Russia.
+As discussions on the matter progress, Vladimir Putin and other officials have increased their rhetoric, claiming that such a move would mean NATO is directly at war with Russia.
 Stoltenberg acknowledged these threats but also stated that there are no risk-free options in war.
 He also expressed concern that if Putin were to succeed in Ukraine, it would pose the biggest risk for NATO.

 Read More @ kyivindependent.com